-Identity theft coverage pays for vital identity restoration services that you may need when trying to get your identity back, such as:
+The identity theft coverage that you can add to your homeowners policy helps pay for you to recover your identity — but not financial loss.
+It covers identity restoration services that you may need when trying to get your identity back, such as:

 If your homeowners insurance already includes identity theft coverage or offers it as an endorsement, you likely don’t need to go out and buy a standalone policy.
 There’s also a chance you have coverage through your employer as identity theft insurance is an increasingly popular workplace benefit.